EdwinTSalcedo/CUBITAL/README.md

 (new_env) python edgeai/final_interface_multitask.py
 ```

 The `edgeai/final_interface_multitask.py` script implements the novel architecture proposed in this research.
-While you can execute any of these scripts with any camera connected to your device, both require an NIR camera and lighting for optimal inference results.
+While you can execute any of these scripts with any camera connected to your device, both require an NIR camera and NIR lighting for optimal inference results.

 <a id="citation"></a>
 ## 4. Citation